The Ultra Vivid Lament: Critical reception

-The Guardian also reacted positively to the album, reflecting that, "There are missteps amid the magic: with all the sparkling songcraft elsewhere, the crepuscular croak of Mark Lanegan sounds somewhat incongruous on "Blank Diary Entry".
-And the dig at "those boys from Eton" on "Don't Let the Night Divide Us" seems a little phoned-in for a band that once prided themselves on the sharpness of their lyrics".
-While among less positive reviews when compared to the majority, DIY stated that, "Musically, too, there's a sense of the trio reaching for a comfort blanket, turning back towards the intellectual pop that inspired them as youngsters in the '80s; the bright melodies of "Quest for Ancient Colour" and "The Secret He Had Missed" recall the likes of Roxy Music and Simple Minds.
-Such an approach helps sugar the pill on the avowedly topical "Orwellian" and "Don't Let the Night Divide Us", bringing home just how accurate the record's title is; The Ultra Vivid Lament is a requiem, but one that looks for sonic positivity in the thematic darkness".
+The Guardian also reacted positively to the album, reflecting that, "There are missteps amid the magic: with all the sparkling songcraft elsewhere, the crepuscular croak of Mark Lanegan sounds somewhat incongruous on 'Blank Diary Entry'.
+And the dig at 'those boys from Eton' on 'Don't Let the Night Divide Us' seems a little phoned-in for a band that once prided themselves on the sharpness of their lyrics".
+While among less positive reviews when compared to the majority, DIY stated that, "Musically, too, there's a sense of the trio reaching for a comfort blanket, turning back towards the intellectual pop that inspired them as youngsters in the '80s; the bright melodies of 'Quest for Ancient Colour' and 'The Secret He Had Missed' recall the likes of Roxy Music and Simple Minds.
+Such an approach helps sugar the pill on the avowedly topical 'Orwellian' and 'Don't Let the Night Divide Us', bringing home just how accurate the record's title is; The Ultra Vivid Lament is a requiem, but one that looks for sonic positivity in the thematic darkness".

 The Quietus summed up the album by asserting that, "What the Manics have to offer is ultimately their own confusion.
 But that might be the only honest response to bewildering times.
 The Ultra Vivid Lament is an album which doesn't always know what it's saying.
 But it's saying it with an uncommon beauty".
 Concluding the review for AllMusic, Stephen Thomas Erlewine felt that band's performance was "No longer urgent yet still passionate" and that they "conjure a sense of operatic melancholy on The Ultra Vivid Lament that feels reassuring, even consoling."

+As of October 2023, the album had sold 43,762 copies in the UK.